 Suckit Dust Boot was a project started on Kickstarter, and it gained popularity among the CNC community.

-Due to its popularity, it was brought by Onefinity, the makers of the famous Woodworker and Machinist CNCs.
+Due to its popularity, it was brought by the makers of Onefinity CNC Machine.

 You can buy the Suckit Dust Boot from the official website of Onefinity for around $89.

 It attaches to the gantry rather than the Z-axis and comes with 1” and 2” wide swappable spindle holes.

 You can use either a 1” brush or a 1.5” brush according to your project requirement.
 The brush is included in the package.

 You can connect the dust boot to your shop vac using the 2.5” adapter on the Suckit Dust Boot.

 It has a transparent body that lets you view the cutting process without obstruction.

 Clear dust shoes are generally more expensive compared to opaque ones.

 Additionally, it attaches to the mount magnetically, making it easy to remove and connect the boot for tool changing.

 You can use Suckit Dust Boot with Onefinity, Shapeoko, X-Carve, and other compatible CNC machines.